 A brief review of age diversity can help illustrate this point further.
 Currently, in the United States, there are five distinct generations engaged in today’s workforce.
 Each age group encompasses unique sets of skills and abilities – partly due to their length of professional experience and partially due to the socioeconomic times in which they were raised.
 By recruiting team members across these broad age ranges and promoting collaboration between them, you can leverage the skills of each for the greater benefit of the whole.

-For instance, the tech-savvy younger generations can help a business adopt new technologies to increase efficiencies.
+For instance, the tech-savvy younger generations can help businesses adopt new technologies to increase efficiencies.
 While the emotional intelligence of the older generations can improve problem-solving with critical thinking and lead to the successful execution of new ideas.
 Promoting cross-generational mentorship allows employees to learn from each and to create synergistic growth throughout the company.

-Elimination of Groupthink
+Diversity Means the Elimination of Groupthink

 Even if you haven’t heard of groupthink you have most likely experienced it.
 Groupthink occurs when a team of intelligent and well-intentioned people makes poor or irrational decisions due to a desire to conform or be accepted by the others in the group.
 This results in a ‘herd mentality’ where people are unwilling to speak up against the group or question decisions.